There are days I drop words of comfort on myself like falling leaves…

 - Limit (or abstain from) alcohol and other depressant substances, and caffeine and other stimulant substances.

-- Consult with your medication management provider before making changes to your diet, dietary supplements, or physical activity routines.
+- Consult with your provider before making changes to your diet, dietary supplements, or physical activity routines.

 4. Be diligent about self-care.

 As if you needed one more reason to get serious about your self-care game…

 Any change to your lifestyle is an excellent opportunity to re-evaluate the ways you’re caring for yourself.

 New to self-care?
 Don’t be intimidated… some of the most powerful habits are the simplest.

 Seasoned self-care pro?
 Try shaking things up a bit.
 You might be surprised by how good it feels!

 - Hydrate and nourish your body with plenty of water and a variety of wholesome, satisfying foods.